-- Using live wood that is at least one year in age and avoiding the use of current year sucker growth; - Producing cuttings that are 3/4 to 1 1⁄2 inches in diameter and at least 36 inches long; - Cutting stake butt ends cleanly and at a 45 degree angle without splits and splinters; and - Removing all lower branches and leaves from the stake to a minimum height of 12 to 18 inches from the butt end to increase the surface area available for rooting and to facilitate efficient installation. - If cuttings are not installed immediately after harvest, they should be soaked in water until installation, up to a maximum of 48 hours.
+- Using live wood that is at least one year in age and avoiding the use of current year sucker growth; - Producing cuttings that are .75-1.5 inches in diameter and at least 36 inches long; - Cutting stake butt ends cleanly and at a 45 degree angle without splits and splinters; and - Removing all lower branches and leaves from the stake to a minimum height of 12-18 inches from the butt end to increase the surface area available for rooting and to facilitate efficient installation. - If cuttings are not installed immediately after harvest, they should be soaked in water until installation, up to a maximum of 48 hours.
 Cuttings soaked longer than 48 hours shall be discarded.